 - 1. Learning at Home: direct parental involvement in the child's learning at home and in the community. - 2.
 Home/School Partnership: closer working partnerships between parents/carers and the school such partnerships being essential to ensure that the child gets maximum benefit from their school experiences. - 3.
 Parental Representation: Parent Councils will be parent/carer led and school supported, with all parents/carers being automatic members of the 'Parent Forum' and the Parent Council representing their views.

-You can find out more about your Parent Council by contacting the Head Teacher.
+You can find out more about your Parent Council by contacting the Head Teacher and / or the Chair of the Parent Council, William Howard, at chair.ulvapc@gmail.com